Mishra Vaginal Vault Retractor

 This procedure can be performed either as a keyhole operation (laparoscopic sacrocolpopexy) or as an open procedure.
 The laparoscopic surgical procedure for correction of vault prolapse is a sacrocolpopexy, in which the surgeon attaches the vagina to a strong ligament over the backbone using a special mesh.

-World Laparoscopy Hospital is one of few centres in India that can offer the laparoscopic technique, as it requires a high level of laparoscopic skills and special equipment.
+World Laparoscopy Hospital is one of few centers in India that can offer the laparoscopic technique, as it requires a high level of laparoscopic skills and special equipment.
 We perform many laparoscopic sacrocolpopexy operations and have published our results in peer-reviewed journals.

 |Older Press Release||Home||Newer Press Release|